-The A&ASC is located in the College Welcome Center, Room 1284.
-To access the General Advising, Tutoring or Writers' Clinic, stop by CWC 1284, call (402) 844-7719 for an appointment, or email advising@northeast.edu.
+Academic Support is located in the Advising & Academic Support Center, College Welcome Center, Room 1284.
+For information about tutoring, Writers' Clinic, or supplemental instruction, stop by CWC 1284, call (402) 844-7125 for an appointment, or email matthewch@northeast.edu.